blaze00193/X-ChainToken/README.md

 Total supply will be minted to the specified treasury address on deployment.

-- Contract is neither upgradable nor is pausable.
+- Contract is neither upgradable nor is it pausable.
 - Contract has no owner.
-- It does not have a callable mint or burn function.
+- It does not have a callable mint function.

+It does have a standard `burn` function - msg.sender can burn his own assets.
+Nothing more.

 ### Functions